-All alcohol requirements should be directed to your Account Manager, as and alcohol brought onto site without written permission may be confiscated.
+All alcohol requirements should be directed to your Account Manager, as no alcohol may be brought onto site.
 Unless it has been supplied by an authorised seller or provider, consumption of alcohol within the Sydney Opera House is prohibited.

 4.1.3 The Green Room